Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Conclusions and Outlook

-\acknowledgments{We are grateful to D.~Adler, I.~Bloch, D. E.~Chang, I. Ferrier-Barbut, A. Holman, C.-R.~Mann, S. P.~Pedersen, T.~Pohl, O.~Rubies-Bigorda, E.~Shahmoon, X. Sun, P.~Tselifis, S. Will, P. Weckesser, and J.~Zeiher for insightful discussions.
-We are particularly thankful to I.~Bloch, C.-R.~Mann, P. Weckesser, and J.~Zeiher for valuable feedback on the manuscript.
+\acknowledgments{We are grateful to Daniel~Adler, Immanuel~Bloch, Darrick E.~Chang, Igor Ferrier-Barbut, Aaron~Holman, Charlie-Ray~Mann, Simon~P.~Pedersen, Thomas~Pohl, Oriol~Rubies-Bigorda, Ephraim~Shahmoon, Ximo~Sun, Panagiotis~Tselifis, Sebastian~Will, Pascal~Weckesser, and Johannes~Zeiher for insightful discussions.
+We are particularly thankful to I.~Bloch, C.-R.~Mann, P.~Weckesser, and J.~Zeiher for valuable feedback on the manuscript.
 K.K.N. acknowledges support from the Carlsberg Foundation through a Carlsberg Reintegration Fellowship (Grant No. CF24-1214).
 L.W. acknowledges support from the “Secretaria d’Universitats i Recerca del Departament de Recerca i Universitats de la Generalitat de Catalunya” under grants 2023 FI-1 00716, 2024 FI-2 00716 and 2025 FI-3 00716, the European Social Fund Plus, Generalitat de Catalunya (CERCA program), Fundaci\'{o} Cellex, and Fundaci\'{o} Mir-Puig.
-D.C.G. aknowledges support from the Munich Quantum Valley (Bavarian State Government, Hightech-Agenda Bayern Plus) and the Munich Center for Quantum Science and Technology (DFG, EXC2111–390814868).
+D.C.G. acknowledges support from the Munich Quantum Valley (Bavarian State Government, Hightech-Agenda Bayern Plus) and the Munich Center for Quantum Science and Technology (DFG, EXC2111–390814868).
 D.\ M.\ acknowledges support from the Novo Nordisk Foundation under grant numbers NNF22OC0071934 and NNF20OC0059939.
 A.\ A.-G. acknowledges support by the National Science Foundation through the CAREER Award (No. 2047380), the David and Lucile Packard Foundation, and the Chu Family Foundation.
 C.\ C.\ R. acknowledges support from the European Union’s Horizon Europe program under the Marie Sklodowska Curie Action LIME (Grant No. 101105916).
 This research was supported in part by the grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).}

-\section{Lamb-Dicke Expansion of the non-Hermitian Hamiltonian}
+\section{Lamb-Dicke expansion of the non-Hermitian Hamiltonian}

-In this Appendix, we present the derivation of the different orders in the Lamb-Dicke expansion of the non-Hermitian Hamitonian in \cref{eq:H_expansion}.
+In this Appendix, we present the derivation of the different orders in the Lamb-Dicke expansion of the non-Hermitian Hamiltonian in \cref{eq:H_expansion}.